 - Financial Failure Insurance – an insurance that is generally paid on a per passenger basis.

 - Bonding – having a bond in place in correlation with the size of your travel firm.
 Bonds tend to start from £50k and as such is an incredibly expensive option.

-Therefore, bonding is purely a vehicle to adhere to Package Travel Regulation compliance.
+Therefore, for travel agents to be bonded is purely a vehicle to adhere to Package Travel Regulation compliance.
 Bonding is not a legal requirement and for many the independent trust account is the favoured option.

 The independent trust solution is the most scalable and affordable option for many travel companies.

 The Chairman of the leading UK travel agency, Trailfinders, Mike Gooley, most recently discussed in Travel Weekly that the trust account is the only acceptable route forward in his opinion.
 “The travel industry has been more fraught with constant financial failure than any other enterprise and this has resulted in not just loss of money, but untold misery.